tracee/tracee/README.md

 | JMS        | Producer: Use [tracee-jms](jms)'s `TraceeMessageWriter.wrap` on your `MessageWriter` | MDB: Use [trace-jms](jms)'s `TraceeMessageListener` as EJB interceptor. |
 | ApacheHttpClient | Use [tracee-httpclient](httpclient)'s `TraceeHttpRequestInterceptor` and `TraceeHttpResponseInterceptor` | - |
 | EJB3 remote  | - | - |

+### Classloader considerations

+You can bundle TracEE with your application or install it as global library to your container.